 Oil and gas wells south of Bakersfield

-GIS mapping is useful for the Geologic Energy Management Division (CalGEM, formerly DOGGR), industry operators, the public, and other users in various ways.
+GIS mapping is useful for the Geologic Energy Management Division (CalGEM), industry operators, the public, and other users in various ways.
 For example, GIS aids in planning for spill management by mapping the locations of wells and associated facilities, other structures, and natural resources.

 CalGEM also hosts several interactive maps to allow easy viewing and querying of its GIS data.

-GIS mapping helps CalGEM in its mission of ensuring public safety and environmental protection as it oversees California’s oil, gas, and geothermal production.
+GIS mapping helps CalGEM in its mission of ensuring public safety and environmental protection while advancing California's carbon-neutral and climate change objectives.

 Well Finder: An Interactive map viewer that includes location of wells, fields, seeps, and notices and permits in California.